 5 healthy weeknight dinner ideas that can be made in under 30 minutes!
 School is back, sports are back, and life is once again busy busy.
-Check out these tasty and healthy dinner ideas you can whip up for the family on a busy weeknight!
+Check out these quick and easy weeknight dinner ideas you can whip up for the family on any night!

 This blog uses affiliate links.
 There is absolutely no cost to you to use these links.
 Affiliate links help to keep this blog up and running.

 Healthy Weeknight Dinner Ideas Below With Recipes

 I found this amazing rice at Target and I was super impressed with it’s taste and texture.
 It’s called RIGHT RICE and it’s actually made from lentils and chickpeas.
 I like to cook it in veggie broth to add some extra flavor.
 You can also use organic low sodium chicken broth to cook it in too.